ChrstphrHll/npc_gen/students/Lyonus Ioelena.md

 year: 2
 guild: Burk
 partyID: 86
+tags:
+- Dragonborn
+- Fighter
+- Assault
+- 2nd
+- Burk
 ---
 # Lyonus Ioelena
 ---
 ### Description
 - 2nd year Dragonborn Fighter in Burk
-- long spines, Amber eyes, and silver skin
+- long spines, Yellow eyes, and silver skin
 - Is Courteous and Repressed, and has Wealth as their ideal

 ### Organizations